 Open-source • Production-ready • Docker-native

-PBIHoster helps teams ship a production-ready portal experience around Power BI: structured pages, role-based access, white-label UX, and operational controls for day-two administration.
+PBIHoster helps teams ship a production-ready portal around Power BI: structured pages, role-based access, white-label UX, and operational controls for day-two administration.

 Power BI consultancies, SaaS product teams, and BI functions that need controlled report delivery beyond shared links.